rgeraldes24/hyperion/docs/introduction-to-smart-contracts.rst

 Upon creation, each transaction is charged with a certain amount of **gas** that has to be paid for by the originator of the transaction (``tx.origin``).
-While the ZVM executes the
+While the QRVM executes the
 transaction, the gas is gradually depleted according to specific rules.
 If the gas is used up at any point (i.e. it would be negative), an out-of-gas exception is triggered, which ends execution and reverts all modifications made to the state in the current call frame.

-This mechanism incentivizes economical use of ZVM execution time and also compensates ZVM executors (i.e. miners / stakers) for their work.
+This mechanism incentivizes economical use of QRVM execution time and also compensates QRVM executors (i.e. miners / stakers) for their work.
 Since each block has a maximum amount of gas, it also limits the amount of work needed to validate a block.

-The **gas price** is a value set by the originator of the transaction, who has to pay ``gas_price * gas`` up front to the ZVM executor.
+The **gas price** is a value set by the originator of the transaction, who has to pay ``gas_price * gas`` up front to the QRVM executor.
 If some gas is left after execution, it is refunded to the transaction originator.
 In case of an exception that reverts changes, already used up gas is not refunded.

-Since ZVM executors can choose to include a transaction or not, transaction senders cannot abuse the system by setting a low gas price.
+Since QRVM executors can choose to include a transaction or not, transaction senders cannot abuse the system by setting a low gas price.

 .. index:: ! storage, ! memory, ! stack